git-bug/git-bug/doc/md/git-bug.md

 git-bug use git objects to store the bug tracking separated from the files history.
-As bugs are regular git objects, they can be pushed and pulled from/to the same git remote your are already using to collaborate with other peoples.
+As bugs are regular git objects, they can be pushed and pulled from/to the same git remote you are already using to collaborate with other people.